mohammad-alshish/django-snacks/README.md

 3. Django framework which can installed by **`pip install Django`**

 ### - How to initialize/run the application
+> after run `cd .\django_snacks` and make sure that you are in right directory.
-> you simply run the app by typing the command `python manage.py runserver` in your terminal and press Enter
+> > you can simply run the app by typing the command `python manage.py runserver` in your terminal and press Enter

 ### - Tests
 > if you wanna check the test follow to link